ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Name of the user-specified configuration file for the forecast experiment.

 ``CONSTANTS_FN``: (Default: "constants.yaml")
-   Name of the file containing definitions of various mathematical, physical, and SRW App contents.
+   Name of the file containing definitions of various mathematical, physical, and SRW App constants.

 ``RGNL_GRID_NML_FN``: (Default: "regional_grid.nml")
    Name of the file containing namelist settings for the code that generates an "ESGgrid" regional grid.